SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/dashboards.md

 - To view dashboards: READ permission for permission type "Inventory" or READ permission for the "Inventory" Inventory roles
 - To edit widgets within the dashboard: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
-- To create a dashboard: CREATE permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To create a dashboard: CREATE or ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
-- To remove a dashboard: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To delete a dashboard: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
-- To share/copy a dashabord: CREATE permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To share/copy a dashboard: CREATE permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
   {{< /c8y-admon-req >}}

 {{< product-c8y-iot >}} comes with a number of preset widgets, see [Widgets collection](#widgets-collection) for details.
 You can also develop your own widgets and add them to your {{< product-c8y-iot >}} account.
 Refer to the [Web SDK guide](/web/) for details.